xcart/xcart-docs/_pages/kb_en/general_setup/changing_the_domain_name_if_you_are_using_bluehost_as_domain_name_registrar.md

 layout: article_with_sidebar
 updated_at: '2017-03-01 16:20 +0400'
 identifier: ref_PVcLZCAC
-title: Changing the Domain Name If You Are Using Bluehost as Domain Name Registrar
+title: Changing the Domain Name if You Are Using Bluehost as Domain Name Registrar
 categories:
   - User manual
   - Deprecated